likely/clojure-school/README.md

 # Clojure School

-[Likely](http://likely.co) are hosting Clojure School for four weeks from 12th November, aiming to teach the fundamentals of the [Clojure](http://clojure.org/) programming language.
+[Likely](http://likely.co) are hosting Clojure School for four weeks from 12th November.
+Targeted at professional software developers, it aims to teach the fundamentals of the [Clojure](http://clojure.org/) programming language in a practical way.

 ## Syllabus

 * [Part 1](https://github.com/likely/clojure-school/blob/master/part-1.org)
-  * Setting up with Leiningen
+  * Setting up with Leiningen & the REPL
   * Data types
   * Collection types
   * Functions